Canada Visitor Visa

 Visitor Status Restoration

-If you still need to stay in Canada at the expiry of your visitor record, you will be unable to apply for another visa extension.
-However, you can apply for a visitor status restoration within 90 days of your visitor visa expiration.
+If you still need to stay in Canada at your visitor’s expiry, you cannot apply for another visa extension.
+However, you can apply for a visitor status restoration within 90 days of your visa expiration.
 Application after 90 days will be denied, and you’ll have to leave the country.

 To qualify for restoration of status, you must: